DSpace/RestContract/metadata-patch.md

 With the `add` operation, you can add any number of metadata values in a single request.

+You also use `add` to effectively _replace_ all values for a given metadata key, by specifying an already-present key as the `path`, and an array of your replacement values as the `value`.
+This use of the add operation to replace a list of values may be counter-intiutive, but it is done according to the [RFC section 4.1](https://tools.ietf.org/html/rfc6902#section-4.1)

+> If the target location specifies an object member that does exist, that member's value is replaced.

 Note:

 * According to the [JSON Patch specification](https://tools.ietf.org/html/rfc6902), to initialize the first